projectcalico/calico/v2.6/getting-started/kubernetes/tutorials/advanced-policy.md

 wget: download timed out
 ```

-Access to `google.com` times out because it can resolve DNS but has no egress access to anything outside the kubernetes namespace.
+Access to `google.com` times out because it can resolve DNS but has no egress access to anything outside the Kubernetes namespace.

 ## 7. Cleanup Namespace